What is a concentrated stock position?

 Direct indexing and other strategies

 Solutions can be achieved through custom asset allocations and targeted investment strategies, such as direct indexing, aggressive screening of ETFs, etc. With these approaches, the goal is avoiding the areas of the market you’re already concentrated in and overweighting the rest.
 So when taken as a whole, the entire portfolio is more aligned with the broader market.
-Discuss your situation with an investment adviser.
+Direct indexing can also offset capital gains by generating losses through tax-loss harvesting.

 At a high level, with an exchange fund (sometimes called a swap fund), individuals contribute stock to a private fund in exchange for ownership in the fund.
 The goal is to create a diversified basket of stocks through everyone’s individual contributed holdings.
 After seven years, investors can exit the fund with a more diversified mix of equities.